KaixoCode/pack_utils/README.md

 # pack utils

 Single header template pack utilities.
+Contains both helpers for dealing with type packs, as well as parameter packs.

+## Type Packs

-Here is a list of features:
+Here is a list of features for dealing with type packs:

 ```cpp
 // Size of Pack